prendradjaja/vim-vertigo/README.md

 Why?
 ----

-Can't I just use `4k` or `22j` when I need to?
+Can't I just use `14j` or `2k` with vanilla Vim (no plugin needed)?
 And doesn't [EasyMotion][a] cover this, and more?
 Yes!
 But:

-* It's lightning fast: You never have to leave home row.
+* Vertigo is lightning fast: You never have to leave home row.
+And unlike EasyMotion, you don't have to read the "targets" that appear on-screen before completing the motion.
 * It's easy to learn, because your fingers already know where all the numbers are.

-* Why not?
+I should admit: As a Dvorak user, I find this very useful, but I think it's probably less useful for QWERTY users.
+This is because in QWERTY, something like `14j` or `2k` with vanilla Vim moves smoothly from the left hand (`1`, `4`, `2`) to the right (`j`, `k`).
+But in Dvorak, the `j` and `k` keys are on the left hand (much like the small digits `12345`, which are much more commonly used than the large digits `6789`), which makes this key sequence more cumbersome to type.

+I like micro-optimizations. :) If you do too, (and maybe use Dvorak) this might be the plugin for you.

 Installation
 ------------